Create a webhook endpoint

 -H "Content-Type: application/json" \

--d '{"delivery_id": "del_a1b2c3d4"}'# Replay all events for a webhook
+-d '{"delivery_id": "whd_a1b2c3d4"}'# Replay events after a cursor

-curl -X POST https://salesbooth.com/api/v1/webhooks/replay \
+curl -X POST https://api.salesbooth.com/v1/webhooks/replay \

 -H "Authorization: Bearer $SB_API_KEY" \